dumitory-dev/AboutMe/_posts/2023-07-17-Creating-a-Simple-UEFI-Application.md

 edksetup.bat Rebuild
 ```

+> You can also simply run `edksetup.bat` without any arguments to load environment variables for the EDK II build.

 This command will initiate the compilation and building process of the EDK2 base tools.
 The resulting binaries will be located in `<root>\BaseTools\Bin\Win32`.
 These tools include GenFfs.exe, GenFv.exe, VfrCompile.exe, and various other commonly used tools.

 In addition to building the tools, the command will also copy the default configuration templates from `<root>\BaseTools\Conf` to `<root>\Conf`.
 Specifically, the files build_rule.txt, target.txt, and tools_def.txt will be copied.